Behaviour

 Why does my dog lick his lips before bed?

 If your dog licks their lips extensively before sleep, it could be a sign of nausea or acid reflux, especially if they also swallow repeatedly.
-It is worth reading my guide on sensitive stomachs in dogs to see if diet could be a factor.
+It is worth reading my guide on sensitive stomachs in dogs to see whether diet could be a factor.

 Is yawning contagious to dogs?